clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 Much has already been written about using the HTML `<dialog>` element as the preferred method for creating an accessible _modal dialog_ (see [further reading](#further-reading) at the end of this post).
 Since the `<dialog>` now has a [Baseline compatibility](https://developer.mozilla.org/en-US/docs/Glossary/Baseline/Compatibility) of "widely available" (it is available and generally well supported in all major browsers since March, 2022) we should be using it (whenever possible) to improve the accessibility of modals on the web.
 However, when using the `<dialog>` element with React, there are technical challenges to overcome in order to ensure users reap its accessibility benefits.
 This post will discuss these challenges and offer suggestions for how to solve them.

-The goal of this post is to walk through creating a re-usable `Modal` React component that wraps the HTML `<dialog>` element for use as an accessible modal dialog.
+The goal of this post is to walk through creating a re-usable `ModalDialog` React component that wraps the HTML `<dialog>` element for use as an accessible modal dialog.

-From a high level, a consumer of our `Modal` component should be able to:
+From a high level, a consumer of our `ModalDialog` component should be able to:

-- render arbitrary content (children) within it
+- Render arbitrary content (children) within it
-- control opening and closing it
+- Control opening and closing it
-- optionally not control it (uncontrolled)
+- Optionally not control it (uncontrolled)
-- have focus management handled when opening and closing the modal
+- Handle focus management when opening and closing the modal
-- assign it an accessible name and description
+- Assign it an accessible name and description
-- perform any necessary clean up tasks when the Modal is closed
+- Perform any necessary clean up tasks when the Modal is closed

-We won't go into depth on how to style the `Modal` component as the intended purpose of this component is that it serves as a wrapper around the HTML `<dialog>` element.
-It is assumed that the consumer of the `Modal` component will be responsible for applying styles to it, mainly to its contents.
-We will, however, apply default styling for its `::backdrop` pseudo element so that the surrounding page will appeared dimmed when the `Modal` is shown.
+We won't go into depth on how to style the `ModalDialog` component as the intended purpose of this component is that it serves as a wrapper around the HTML `<dialog>` element.
+It is assumed that the consumer of the `ModalDialog` component will be responsible for applying styles to it, mainly to its contents.
+We will, however, apply default styling for its `::backdrop` pseudo element so that the surrounding page will appeared dimmed when the `ModalDialog` is shown.

 ## Benefits of using the HTML dialog element as a modal dialog